TuftsCTSI/N3C/reports/01-january.md

 > If a task or activity hasn’t started yet, please indicate that in your report.

 ### Data Provided to N3C (Manlik)

+We have processed over 402k HL7 transactions so far.
+Each can contain one or more measurement, setting change, or alarm.
+Including data flow, processes, there are OMOP mappings for 2 of the 16 devices we are capturing data from Capsule.
+The data collection process is live, continuously capturing and storing and stagging the Capsule data.